CodeSeeker1/Team_Alpha_Schedule_Planner/README.md

 # Team_Alpha_Schedule_Planner
-This is a Hackathon project of Macewan University Computer Science Club, the contributors are : Ayub,Brant,Tarik, Ashley
+This is a Hackathon project of Macewan University Computer Science Club, the other contributors of this project are : Brant, Tarik, Ashley